Title

 BSP Circular No. 248 establishes clear definitions and criteria for classifying non-performing loans, detailing the conditions under which loans become past due based on various payment schedules and arrears thresholds.

-Non-performing loans are loan accounts whose principal and/or interest is unpaid for thirty (30) days or more after the due date or after they have become past due in accordance with existing rules and regulations.
+Non-performing loans refer to loan accounts whose principal and/or interest is unpaid for thirty (30) days or more after due date or after they have become past due in accordance with existing rules and regulations.
+The definition applies to both lump-sum loans and installment-based loans, but the treatment differs depending on the installment frequency.

-For loans payable in monthly installments, the entire outstanding balance shall be considered non-performing when three (3) or more installments are in arrears.
+For loans payable in monthly installments, the total outstanding balance is considered non-performing when three (3) or more installments are in arrears.

-The entire outstanding balance of the loan shall be considered non-performing when the total amount of arrearages reaches ten percent (10%) of the total loan receivable balance.
+The entire outstanding balance of the loan/receivable is considered past due when total arrearages reach ten percent (10%) of the total loan receivable balance, consistent with the criteria under Circular No. 143 (Oct.
+1, 1997).

-All items in litigation as defined in the Manual of Accounts for Banks are considered non-performing loans.
+All items in litigation, as defined in the Manual of Accounts for Banks, shall be considered non-performing loans.

-'Installments' refer to principal and/or interest amortizations that are due on several dates as specified in the loan documents.
+The loan documents’ schedule of due dates for principal and/or interest amortizations, since “installments” are those amortizations due on several dates as specified in the loan documents.

 Analyze Cases Smarter, Faster